 No evidence of health effects of wind turbine infrasound was found.
 The findings increase scientists’ understanding of the nature of wind turbine noise inside dwellings in different times of the year, especially in respect of infrasound.
 Unique and rare sound data covering a frequency range from 0.05 to 20 000 Hz, over a long and continuous period, inside uninhabited dwellings, was captured.

 The work was commissioned by the Finnish Government’s Analysis, Assessment and Research Activities.
 The participants in this study were VTT (lead of the project), the Finnish Institute for Health and Welfare, the Finnish Institute of Occupational Health, and University of Helsinki.
 A summary of the means and main results, Policy Brief, was published.
-The project was started on 16 August 2018 and will officially end when the final report is published by June of 2020.
+The project was started on 16 August 2018.